entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 >> - Sarcoptergygians: *Ptychoceratous phillipsi*;
 >> - Amphibian: *Bathignathus poikilops*;*Kestrosaurus dreyeri*; *Kestrosaurus kitchingi*;*Parotosuchus haughtoni*; *Trematosuchus sobeyi*;
 >> - other Tetrapoda:*Cynognathus crateronotus*; *Langbergia modisei*；*Garjainia madiba*；*Palacrodon browni*；*Microgomphodon oligocynus*;
-> - **Locality and horizon**: outcrops on the farm Driefontein 11 in the Bethlehem District, Free State Province, South Africa; Olenekian, Late Early Triassic
+> - **Locality and horizon**: Burgersdorp Formation (*Cynognathus* Assemblage Zone, Subzone A), Tarkastad Subgroup, Beaufort Group, Farm Driefontein 11, Free State, South Africa.
+Outcrops on the farm Driefontein 11 in the Bethlehem District, Free State Province, South Africa; Olenekian, Late Early Triassic
-> - **References**:
+> - **References**: (Duffin, 2023)
-> - **Comments**: freshwater, The Karoo Basin of South Africa is one such record, and particularly the late Early Triassic (Olenekian) Driefontein locality fills this gap in the diapsid fossil record.
+> - **Comments**: Freshwater, The Karoo Basin of South Africa is one such record, and particularly the late Early Triassic (Olenekian) Driefontein locality fills this gap in the diapsid fossil record.
 > - https://en.wikipedia.org/wiki/Cynognathus_Assemblage_Zone
 > - Based on tentative biostratigraphic correlations, the Cynognathus Assemblage Zone is considered to have been emplaced from approximately 249 to 244 Ma, in the later part of the Early Triassic and early part of the Middle Triassic.
 > - Subzone A: The Langbergia-Garjainia Subzone (Subzone A) is the oldest subzone in the Cynognathus Assemblage Zone.
+Olenekian.
 > - Subzone B: The Trirachodon-Kannemeyeria Subzone (Subzone B) corresponds to traditional conceptions of the Cynognathus Assemblage Zone.
+Early Anisian.
 > - Subzone C: The Cricodon-Ufudocyclops Subzone (Subzone C) is the youngest subzone, and has the most restricted exposures and fossil content.
+Late Anisian.

 #### Czatkowice quarry, Krakow Upland, Poland
 > - **Age**: Spathian, late Olenekian, Early Triassic.